kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 will see the owner is root inside the container.
 This is due to the IDs transformations that the idmap mount does for us.

-In other words, we can make sure the pod can read files instead of chowning them all using the host IDs the pod is mapped to, by just using an idmap mount that has the same mapping that we use for the pod user namespace.
+In other words: we can make sure the pod can read files instead of chowning them all using the host IDs the pod is mapped to, by just using an idmap mount that has the same mapping that we use for the pod user namespace.